caranathunge/promor/README.md

 vignette("intro_to_promor", package = "promor")
 ```

-2. If your data does NOT contain technical replicates, you can refer to
+2. If your data does NOT contain technical replicates:
-    the following tutorial.

 ``` r
 vignette("promor_with_notechreps", package = "promor")
 ```

-3. If your data contains technical replicates, you can refer to the
+3. If your data contains technical replicates:
-    following tutorial for an illustrative example.

 ``` r
 vignette("promor_with_techreps", package = "promor")
 ```

 4. If you would like to use your proteomics data to build predictive
-    models, you can follow this tutorial.
+    models:

 ``` r
 vignette("promor_for_modeling", package = "promor")